 The village is accessed by car.

-I have manifested in different occasions my weakness for the province of Teruel.
-I know it little, but every day I like it more.
+I have said in different occasions that I love the province of Teruel.
+I do not know it so much, but every day I like it more.

 Honestly, I have not heard of La Fresneda.
 Neither knew it existed nor placed it on the map.
 I got here thanks to the hotel "El Convent".
 Once there, it was Sandra who, with her pro-activity, did not hesitate for a minute to list what I had to see before leaving the village.
 I was very thankful that she would tell me that La Fresneda had to be seen during the day and during night.
 I did what she told me and I came back to tell her thank you.